Nizar7zak/Git-start/README.md

-git show HEAD # Shows the last commit git show HEAD~2 # Two steps before the last commit git show HEAD:file.js # Shows the version of file.js stored in the last commit
+git show HEAD # Shows the last commit git show HEAD~2 # Two steps before the last commit git show HEAD:file.js # Shows the version of file.js stored in the last commit git ls-tree HEAD~1 # Shows all changes files in this commit

 Unstaging files (undoing git add)-\* git restore --staged file.js # Copies the last version of file.js from repo to index